naruto-unison/naruto-unison/README.md

 3. In the root directory of the project, run `stack build`.

-4. Start up the PostgreSQL server,.
+4. Start up the PostgreSQL server.

 5. Create a new database and add it to the PostgreSQL [pg_hba.conf](https://www.postgresql.org/docs/9.1/auth-pg-hba-conf.html) file.